xpr0ger/nvim-config/README.md

 Neovim confiugration

 ## TODO:
-- Add support for match pairs
+[ ] Add support for match pairs
+[ ] Add plugin autoloading(remove nececity to maintani require statement for new plugins)